Murder of Liang Shan Shan: Re-trial verdict

-A week later, on 3 May 1994, Singh made his final verdict on the case.
+Six days later, on 3 May 1994, Singh made his final verdict on the case.

 In his judgement, Singh stated that he was satisfied that Oh's failure to give evidence "arose from a consciousness of guilt" in the face of the circumstantial evidence, and thus drew an adverse inference from Oh's silence.
 He also accepted the prosecution's arguments and determined that none of the circumstantial evidence was able to show explanatory signs of Oh's supposed innocence after the review of the whole case.
 He stated the failure of the prosecution to prove the cause of death or exact crime was not a reason to find Oh not guilty.

 In his verdict, Singh cited in his own words:

 I am constrained to draw an irresistable inference, that you (Oh) were the last person to see the deceased (Liang) and you had intentionally caused her death and that the death was not suicidal or accidental.
 Although the prosecution was unable to identify the unlawful act, it is not necessary, in my opinion always to do so.

-38-year-old Oh Laye Koh was found guilty of murder in relation to 17-year-old Liang Shan Shan's death, and consequently, he was sentenced to death.
-Oh, who was at first smiling, chatting with the guards and waving at his family and friends prior to the verdict, was reportedly shocked and filled with horror after the guilty verdict was interpreted to him in Hokkien (a common Chinese language dialect).
+As such, 38-year-old Oh Laye Koh was found guilty of murder in relation to 17-year-old Liang Shan Shan's death, and consequently, he was sentenced to death.
+Oh, who was at first smiling, chatting with the guards and waving at his family and friends prior to the verdict, was reportedly shocked and filled with horror after the guilty verdict was interpreted to him in Hokkien (a common Chinese language variety).
 Before Oh was taken out of the courtroom, he shouted in Hokkien, "It is unfair!
 It is unfair!".

 After Oh was sentenced to death for Liang's murder, the prosecution withdrew the second murder charge against Oh for killing his first victim, Rohayah binti Mohamed Ali, back in 1982.